6 Cross device attribution

 How a device graph is important for attribution?

 According to some recent studies, more than ninety percent of internet users use more than one device to complete a task over time.
 Now-a-days, customer behavior has become increasingly cross-device.
 A customer may search for an item on their smartphone and place the order from their laptop.
-This has made it increasingly difficult for marketers to recognize their customers.
+This has made it increasingly difficult for marketers to recognise their customers.
 One had no other option but to treat one customer as three or four distinct people.

 So what’s the solution?
 It is none other than using an attribution solution with a solid deterministic device graph that allows for customer journeys to be connected across devices.
 Any attribution or automated bidding solutions that is unable to track users as they move across devices to complete a task is going to provide a sub optimal result.